- Search The Registry

 - Street Team Youth Programs

 - My Account

 *Frankie Crocker was born on this date in 1940.
-He was an African American radio personality, entertainer, administrator, and producer.
+He was a Black radio personality, entertainer, administrator, and producer.

 He was inducted into the Rock and Roll Hall of Fame as a DJ/programmer.
 Crocker filled the R&B format with a wide-reaching musical palette that included music from just about every genre.
 Frankie Crocker died from pancreatic cancer in Miami, FL, on October 21, 2000.